Quick 9: New Augusta chairman won't forget Bobby Jones

 7. Big money in South Korea

 They are not messing around in South Korea.
 The inaugural CJ Cup @ Nine Bridges kicks off Thursday with a purse of $9.25 million -- which is $2.25 million more than last week's purse at the CIMB Classic in Malaysia.
-The winner will receive $1.665 million, which is more than any of the World Golf Championship events or FedEx Cup playoff events and surpassed only by the four majors and the Players Championship.
+The winner will receive $1.665 million, which is more than any of the World Golf Championship events or FedEx Cup playoff events.
+Only the four majors and the Players Championship pay more.

 The field, which includes Justin Thomas, Jason Day and Adam Scott, is 78 players with no cut.
 Second place earns just under $1 million, with last place paying a minimum of $17,000.